-We recently had a client launch a new site in WordPress.
-It was appropriately in a staging area before launch.
-Instinctively upon hearing the news of the launch, we decided to look for a robots <meta> tag.
+Once upon a time, Greenlane had a client launch a new site in WordPress.
+It was in a staging area before launch, to which the environment was properly blocked from Googlebot.
+Instinctively upon hearing the news of the website going live, we decided to look for a robots <meta> tag.

 From the website’s homepage: “SEORadar examines changes to pages and alerts users to issues with potential dire SEO consequences; including title changes, noindex tags, broken canonicals, 302s and much more.
 SEORadar checks for over 100 distinct site changes and warns users when they occur.
 Users can configure their own tests if we missed ones they need!”

 Here’s an example of the dashboard for one of our enterprise clients.
-All is mostly calm today with only 2 minor changes to pay attention to.
+All is (mostly) calm today with only 2 minor changes to pay attention to.
 When they’re critical, we jump:

-2. Uptime Robot
+3. Uptime Robot

-While SEOradar can track a lot of technical SEO related details, the biggest problem your business faces is website downtime.
-I’m sure we’ve all been there – it’s 2pm in the afternoon, you’re relaxed after lunch when somebody finally notices the site is down.
+While SEOradar and Little Warden can track a lot of technical SEO related details, the biggest problem is website downtime.
+I’m sure we’ve all been there – it’s 2 pm in the afternoon, you’re relaxed after lunch when somebody finally notices the site is down.
 You do some digging, and it turns out the site has been down since 4 am.

 Plus you can change the intervals, starting at 5 minutes.
 Keeps the control in your hands:

-3. Daily Rank Tracking and Analytics
+(Bonus) Daily Rank Tracking and Analytics

-Well, on very large sites where popular pages are crawled every couple days, and many updates are being made, daily rank tracking can help you quickly track down where an issue lies.
-It can usually lead you directly to the page that has the unexpected problem.
+Well, on very large sites where popular pages are crawled every couple days, and many updates are being made, daily rank tracking can help you quickly discover where an issue lies.
+It can lead you directly to the page that has the unexpected problem.
 Not to mention, if you’ve been stung by a penalty, daily rank tracking (and analytics) will often be your first indicator.
-I like to know that day… not in a week.
+I like to know that day – not in a week.

 Daily Rank Tracking